About this listing

 Continental Breakfast: Consists of orange juice, a pastry and a banana or other piece of fruit and hot tea.
 Sometimes I make eggs and tortillas available for your use.

-(website hidden) Maps: AirBnB's (website hidden) Street view maps is not working.
-Here is the corrected link: (website hidden) My house is light green and behind the tree (Note: Tree was knocked down during Hurricane Irene).
+(SENSITIVE CONTENTS HIDDEN) Maps: AirBnB's (SENSITIVE CONTENTS HIDDEN) Street view maps is not working.
+Here is the corrected link: (URL HIDDEN) My house is light green and behind the tree (Note: Tree was knocked down during Hurricane Irene).

 Communications: I prefer to use AirBnB's site for our communications.
 Why?
 Sometimes guests email goes to my spam.
 Sometimes guests link a secondary email and do not check it (I am very good at communicating but if you don't use the email that you have linked than we have a problem), or sometimes guests loose their smartphone or leave their phone behind.
 By communicating on AirBnB, you can always call AirBnB and AirBnB can read you what I have written you.
 If I need to get a message to you through AirBnB (I am out of wifi service which happens but is rare), I can call AirBnB and they can email you.
 So long story short, if you reach out to me by email, I will respond to you (if it does not go to my spam) but I will ask you to use the site.
 If you are not hearing from me it is 100% because your email has gone to my spam and it is not personal.
 Thank you!

-The metro is four and half blocks from my house on the Orange and Blue line which runs from East to West across the city and back.
+The metro is three and half blocks from my house on the Silver, Orange, and Blue line which runs from East to West across the city and back.
 A bus also runs from the metro and to and from Union Station.
 DC National Airport, Reagan Airport, is a 15 minute cab ride.
 The Capitol is about a mile from my house.
 I am very centrally located.

 If you want to catch a cab try the Hailo Taxi Hailing App.
 You can get $15 off your 1st ride with the new promo code FREEINDC (I don't know when this promo code will expire).
 There is also Uber and Lyft, car share services that you are very popular and inexpensive.
 Lyft is a donation model so it tends to be a bit cheaper.
 Note: Traditional cabs in DC are my least favorite form of transportation.
 From Union Station to my house they are fine or from my house to and from the airport.
 Cabbies are just irritable in DC otherwise.